The UK ISO 27001 Certification Guide: Step-by-Step Process, Costs, and Pitfalls

 3. Select a UKAS-Accredited Certification Body

-• Ensure the certification body is UKAS-accredited (look for the "Crown and Tick" symbol).
-Examples include BSI, NQA, SGS, LRQA, Alcumus ISOQAR, and Approachable Certification.
+Choosing the right certification body is crucial.
+Ensure that the body is UKAS-accredited.
+Look for the "Crown and Tick" symbol on their documentation.
+Examples of reputable bodies include BSI, NQA, SGS, LRQA, Alcumus ISOQAR, and Approachable Certification.

 4. Certification Audit